Strunjic/HTTP_Client-Rust/README.md

 # HTTP Client

 - just learning about HTTP requests in rust
-- using Mockoon for Localhost
+- using Mockoon for Local Host